-After the development of the draft report, the impact of COVID-19 on gas and distillate prices required Marsden Jacob to review the outlooks of these commodities.
-The projections contained in this second Draft Report incorporate the impact of COVID-19.
-The gas price is unchanged from the first Draft Report which incorporated a low gas price outlook (reflecting oversupply conditions), while the distillate price outlook is substantially reduced (reflecting prices as of 7 May 2020) from that contained in the first Draft Report.
+After the development of the first Draft Report, the impact of COVID-19 on gas and distillate prices required Marsden Jacob to review the outlooks of these commodities.
+These commodities can vary greatly over short time periods with changing demands.
+The projections contained in the second Draft Report and Final Report incorporated the impact of COVID-19:

+- The distillate price outlook was substantially reduced (reflecting prices as of 7 May 2020) from that contained in the first Draft Report. - The spot gas price was unchanged from the first Draft Report which incorporated a low spot gas price outlook (reflecting oversupply conditions).